-Driving a CMV if your blood alcohol concentration is .04% or higher.

-Driving a CMV under the influence of alcohol.

-Refusing to undergo blood alcohol testing.

-Driving a CMV while under the influence of a controlled substance.

-Leaving the scene of an accident involving a CMV.

-Committing a felony involving the use of a CMV.

-Driving a CMV when the CDL is suspended.

-Causing a fatality through negligent operation of a CMV.
+- Driving a CMV if your blood alcohol concentration is .04% or higher. - Driving a CMV under the influence of alcohol.
+Refusing to undergo blood alcohol testing. - Driving a CMV while under the influence of a controlled substance. - · Leaving the scene of an accident involving a CMV. - Committing a felony involving the use of a CMV. - Driving a CMV when, as a result of prior violations committed operating a CMV, the driver's CDL is revoked, suspended, or canceled, or the driver is disqualified from operating a CMV. - Causing a fatality through the negligent operation of a CMV, including but not limited to the crimes of motor vehicle manslaughter, homicide by motor vehicle, and negligent homicide. - Also, many of the major violations that occur in a non-CMV will result in a one-year CDL disqualification.